19bufordcarl/CarlRPG/Myth & Shadow/Items/Basic Equipment/Weapons.md

 		- The heavy weight of these weapons decreases the variability of their damage.
 - #Loading means you must take an [[../../Game Procedures/Action\|Action]] to reload this weapon.
 - #DualWield means that you can wield this weapon in your off hand.
-	- When you succeed on an attack [[../../Game Procedures/Check\|Check]], roll both damage dice and use the lower result, then double that lowest result to get your damage.
+	- When you succeed on an attack [[../../Game Procedures/Check\|Check]], roll both damage dice and then double the lower result to get the damage die result.
 - #Finesse means that you can choose to use [[../../Player Characters/Chosen Statistics/Dexterity\|Dexterity]] for all weapon attacks and damage.

 ## Melee Weapons